Mizzou football starts fast, finishes strong in win at No. 25 South Carolina

 Slot receiver Dominic Lovett looked fully recovered from his midseason ankle injury and paced the passing game with 10 catches for 148 yards.

-Newly promoted tailback Cody Schrader handled his expanded role like a pro, lugging the ball 22 times for 81 yards.
-A year ago this week, he was powering Division II Truman State’s running game in a victory over Quincy.
-A year later, he was the consistent offensive force behind Mizzou’s first victory over a nationally ranked team in more than two years.
+Newly promoted tailback Cody Schrader handled his expanded role like a pro, lugging the ball 22 times for 81 yards .
+A year ago this week he was powering Division II Truman State’s running game in a victory over Quincy.
+A year later, he was the consistent offensive force behind Mizzou’s first victory over a nationally ranked team in more than three years.

 If there was any doubt about Mizzou’s one-year makeover on defense, the Tigers proved again they should be considered among the SEC’s best units.
-Mizzou suffocated South Carolina on each of its first three possessions as Cook outdueled Gamecocks quarterback Spencer Rattler throughout the first half.
-After Harrison Mevis’ 19-yard field goal pushed the Tigers ahead 17-0, Cook had passed and ran for 194 yards of offense — compared to just 37 for the entire Gamecocks team.
+Mizzou suffocated South Carolina on each of its first three possessions as Cook outdueled Gamecocks quarterback Spencer Rattler throughout the first half ad the rest of After Harrison Mevis’ 19-yard field goal pushed the Tigers ahead 17-0, Cook had passed and ran for 194 yards of offense — compared to just 37 for the entire Gamecocks’ team.

 Rattler salvaged a miserable first half with a late scoring drive, scrambling for a touchdown run to pump some life back into the crowd before halftime.
 But the momentum did not carry over into the second half.
 The Tigers engulfed South Carolina’s offensive line on each of the first two series of the third quarter and on the second stripped the ball loose from Rattler as he dove for a first down.
 Safety Jaylon Carlies forced the fumble and safety Daylan Carnell recovered deep in Gamecock territory.